17/19 St John Maddermarket

 I am a psychodynamic psychotherapist trained to work with children, young people and families.
-I have worked with children as young as five.
 I can provide long or short term therapeutic work, assessment and one-off consultations.

 In therapy younger children communicate through play rather than language.
 I provide toys, games, pens and paper which the child can use to express their emotions.
 Teenagers and young people in their twenties sometimes use art materials to explore how they're feeling and I would encourage this.

 At the heart of the work I am trained to do is the relationship between the client and the therapist.
 From within this relationship, and by beginning to listen to both conscious and unconscious communications, changes can happen.
 Unhelpful behaviours can be exchanged for healthy ones, self awareness can begin to grow and relationships improve.

 Meeting with children, teenagers and young adults I aim to create an environment which is informal and relaxed.

 I can provide psychodynamically orientated supervision sessions for therapists working with children and young people.

 Training, qualifications & experience